stfwi/rsgauges/readme.md

 - Green framed: The currently implemented gauges, five analog and one digital display.
-  Topmost row: unpowered, row 2: powered by comparators behind the wall blocks (power 10 to 7).
+  Topmost row: unpowered, row 2: powered by comparators behind the wall blocks (power 12 to 7).

 - Blue framed: Indicators, bottom row: powered with redstone torches under the wall blocks, row 3, unpowered.
-The alarm lamp (column 4) is always blinking, the small square lights have steady and blinking variants.
+The alarm lamp (column 4) is always blinking when powered, the small square lights have steady and blinking variants.

 - Yellow framed: Pulse switches (well, "the" pulse switch).

 - Orange framed: Bistable switches.
+Note that the ESTOP is inverted - it switches off when pushed (it's an emergency stop button after all ;) ).

 ![Summary of meters and switches](documentation/annotated-rsgauges-summary.png)